ulysseherbach/harissa/README.md

 *Other available tools:*

 * Basic GRN visualization (directed graphs with positive or negative edge weights);
-* Binarization of scRNA-seq data (using gene-specific thresholds derived from the data-calibrated dynamical model).
+* Binarization of scRNA-seq data (using gene-specific thresholds derived from the calibrated dynamical model).

 ### Tutorial